Deoxysarpagine hydroxylase

 The 4 substrates of this enzyme are 10-deoxysarpagine, NADPH, H+, and O2, whereas its 3 products are sarpagine, NADP+, and H2O.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom of oxygen into the other donor.
 The systematic name of this enzyme class is 10-deoxysarpagine,NADPH:oxygen oxidoreductase (10-hydroxylating).
 This enzyme is also called DOSH.